BooRuleDie/school/README.md

 # Description
-Projects and homeworks that I've done for school.
+Projects and homework that I've done and notes that I've taken for school.